New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

-High-intensity proton beams with energies of $\mathcal{O}({\rm GeV})$ or less striking a target create not only charged pions but also neutral pions that predominantly decay into two photons.
-In the presence of a vector-portal mediator---such as a dark photon~\cite{Holdom:1985ag,Okun:1982xi}---one of these photons can be replaced by a dark-sector mediator, $\pi^0 \to \gamma V$ with $V$ denoting the dark-sector mediator.
-If the mediator's coupling to the SM particles is sufficiently small, this process remains consistent with existing experimental constraints while enabling new physics searches.
-The mediator promptly decays into a pair of dark matter particles, $V\to \chi\chi$ with $\chi$ denoting DM, some of which may travel unimpeded to a nearby detector and produce observable signatures through nuclear or electron recoils within the detector material.
-Some charged pions may undergo an absorption process in which a photon is emitted in the final state; in the presence of a dark-sector mediator, this photon can similarly be replaced with the mediator, $\pi^-+p \to n+V$.
-Given that stopped-pion neutrino experiments operate with high-intensity proton beams delivering approximately $10^{22}-10^{23}$ protons-on-target per year, and that around $0.1-0.5$ $\pi^\pm,\pi^0$ are produced per proton, a substantial yield of dark matter particles is expected in scenarios involving dark-sector mediators.
-Furthermore, the close proximity of the detectors to the beam target---typically around $20-40$ meters---and their large mass, reaching up to the ton scale, provide these experiments with excellent sensitivity to potential dark matter signals.
+High-intensity proton beams with energies of $\mathcal{O}({\rm GeV})$ or less striking a target create not only charged pions but also neutral pions that predominantly decay into two photons, one of which can kinematically mix to a dark photon and decay into a pair of DM particles.
+Some of these particles may travel unimpeded to a nearby detector and produce observable signatures through nuclear or electron recoils within the detector material.
+Some charged pions may undergo an absorption process in which a photon is emitted in the final state; in the presence of a dark-sector mediator, this photon can similarly be replaced with the mediator $V$, $\pi^-+p \to n+V$.
+Given that stopped-pion neutrino experiments operate with high-intensity proton beams delivering approximately $10^{22}-10^{23}$ protons-on-target per year, a substantial yield of DM particles is expected in scenarios involving dark-sector mediators.
+Furthermore, the close proximity of the detectors to the beam target---typically around $20-40$ meters---and their large mass, reaching up to the ton scale, provide these experiments with excellent sensitivity to potential DM signals.